 - A concurrent evaluation

 - A retrospective review

 - An expedited evaluation

 - A prior authorization agreement

-A prospective assessment, also known as a pre-authorization, is a Utilization Review performed prior to the request for medical services.
+A prospective assessment, also known as a pre-authorization, is a Utilization Review performed before the request for medical services.
 Unless there is a request for additional details, the insurance company must complete prospective reviews within five business days.
-They must provide a decision within 14 calendar days of the request for authorization in this situation.
+In this situation, they must provide a decision within 14 calendar days of the request for authorization.
 Within two business days, the insurance company must provide a written decision.

 A concurrent review is a utilization review for care during a hospital stay.
-Unless there is a request for supplementary details, the insurance company must complete concurrent reviews within five business days, and they must decide within 14 calendar days of the authorization request.
-Written decisions, on the other hand, must be submitted within 24 hours of completing the review.
+Unless there is a request for additional details, the insurance company must complete concurrent reviews within five business days and decide within 14 calendar days of the authorization request.
+On the other hand, written decisions must be submitted within 24 hours of completing the review.

-In some cases, your doctor provided medical services before seeking permission; then, the insurance company will conduct a retrospective review.
+Sometimes, your doctor provides medical services before seeking permission; the insurance company will conduct a retrospective review.
 The insurance company has 30 days from receiving a request to complete a retrospective evaluation.

 An expedited review is a Utilization Review performed for an injured worker whose health is in jeopardy.
-An expedited examination is often needed when an employee is facing the loss of life, limb, or a significant bodily function.
-Depending on the employee’s situation, you must do expedited reports in 72 hours or less.
-If an expedited review is required, the employee’s physician must mark the “Expedited Review” box on the authorization request form.
+An expedited examination is often needed when an employee faces the loss of life, limb, or a significant bodily function.
+Depending on the employee’s situation, you’ll need to do expedited reports in 72 hours or less.
+The employee’s physician must mark the “Expedited Review” box on the authorization request form if an expedited review is required.